Devta

 This is the hardest thing to do consistently by yourself.
 Spending 30-45 minutes every day finding the right posts and leaving the right comments, day after day, without seeing immediate results.
 Most people give up.
 The agent doesn't.

-How often to run it: Once a day is enough - each session leaves around 10 meaningful comments across different subreddits, which is solid presence for a day.
+How often to run it: Once a day is enough - each session leaves up to 20 meaningful comments across different subreddits (you choose how many in the modal), which is solid presence for a day.
 If you want more engagement, run it a second time with a 6 to 12 hour gap.
 There's no point running it back to back - you want the conversations to breathe before you go looking for new ones.

 2. Reply to Comments